hargoniX/bachelor/thesis/thesis.typ

 Failed Checks: This is a placeholder message; Kani doesn't support message formatted at runtime
  File: ".../raw_vec.rs", line 545, in alloc::raw_vec::capacity_overflow
 ```
-As we just saw we can use the `kani::any()` function to generate arbitrary symbolic
+As we just saw, we can use the `kani::any()` function to generate arbitrary symbolic
 values of basic types like integers.
 These basic values can then be used to build
 up more complex symbolic values like the `Vec<u32>` from above.
 However, there is
 one more issue than expected with the proof, the harness caused an error
-in the allocator for `Vec` because it is possible to request too much memory.
+in the allocator for `Vec`.
+This is because there is a limit to how much memory we can request.
 Since the error is
 introduced by the proof code itself, instead of the code we wish to verify, we probably
 want to get rid of it.
 This can be achieved by putting a constraint on `size`
 using the `kani::assume()` function: